 - Inspect for wear: Look for any damage that needs extra attention before applying waterproofing.

-- Allow ample drying time: Rushing the process leads to moisture problems later.
+- Allow ample drying time: Rushing this step leads to moisture problems later.

 Check the rainfly for damage before removing the old coating.
 Dampen a dish sponge with isopropyl alcohol and gently work off any flaking material.
 Remove all residual flakes so the new sealant bonds properly.

-A thorough inspection before applying new waterproofing can prevent bigger problems down the road.
+A thorough inspection before applying new waterproofing prevents bigger problems down the road.
 Check for:

-- Flaking or peeling fabric — signs that the old coating is compromised.
+- Flaking or peeling fabric — signs the old coating has broken down.

-- Visible damage — areas where water could seep through during storms.
+- Visible damage — spots where water could seep through during a storm.

-- Stubborn residue — old coating that needs careful removal to prepare for new sealant.
+- Stubborn residue — old coating that needs careful removal before new sealant can bond.

-Use a sponge dampened with rubbing alcohol to remove the damaged coating.
-Focus on problem areas and use the abrasive side for stubborn flakes, but go gently to avoid damaging the fabric.
+Use a sponge dampened with rubbing alcohol to lift the damaged coating.
+Focus on problem areas and use the abrasive side for stubborn flakes, but stay gentle to avoid tearing the fabric.
 A clean surface is what makes the new sealant stick.

 | Step | Action | Purpose |